rohanrvpatil/scraping_concepts/dynamic_hidden_api_json/README.md

 Tips:
 1) Experiment with limit, start with limit=100 and go higher
 2) yielding is a good way to avoid lists of lists
 3) To get params, visit Fetch/XHR in Network Tab.
-The URL with params will appear after the Search button has been clicked
+The URL with params will appear after the Search button(if available on the site) has been clicked
+4) Use https://curlconverter.com/ to generate the code from cURL command
+5) Use Postman to analyse response, headers and save the POST, GET requests for future reference